quantrocket-llc/moonshot/README.md

         return gross_returns
 ```

-See the [QuantRocket docs](https://www.quantrocket.com/docs/#moonshot-backtesting) for more details.
+See the [QuantRocket docs](https://www.quantrocket.com/docs/#moonshot-backtesting) for a fuller discussion.

 ## FAQ